Docs

 print(await tts.list_voices())

-async with await tts.speak("Streaming speech") as session:
+async with tts.open_session(voice="alba", speed=1.0) as session:

-pcm = await session.collect()
+pcm = await session.collect("Hello from Trillim.")

 finally: